miage-lille/catstagram-ts/doc/part2.md

 ```

 Your tasks:
-- Update the state type to store counter value and a list of pictures
+- Update the state type to store counter value and a array of pictures
-- Update the reducer to update the list of pictures while updating the counter value
+- Update the reducer to update the array of pictures while updating the counter value
 - Update the view to display the pictures